PagerDuty/state-history-validator/README.md

-# StateHistoryValidator
+# StateValidations

-**Current version:** 0.1.2
+**Current version:** 0.2.0

-The StateHistoryValidator gem is a collection of two Validators that aid in verifying the integrity of a state history association.
+The StateValidations gem is a collection of two Validators that aid in verifying the integrity of a state history association.
 As defined here, a state history is a collection of entries, each with start and end time attributes.